-Wendy is the Executive Director of the National Alliance for Media Arts And Culture.
+Wendy is the Executive Director of the Alliance for Media Arts And Culture.
 She is also the founder and director of New Arts Axis and a Senior Consultant with the Sundance Institute Documentary Film Program.

 Professor Frye joined the faculty of University of Kentucky in 2012.
 He teaches Civil Procedure, Copyright, Intellectual Property, and Nonprofit Organizations.
 Previously, he was a Visiting Assistant Professor of Law at Hofstra University School of Law.

 Gita Pullapilly is an award-winning screenwriter, producer and director known for her intimate and authentic storytelling.
 Pullapilly and her film partner, Aron Gaudet, wrote and will direct Crook County, a true story on the 1980s FBI investigation in Chicago called Operation Greylord.

 Nathalie is the Managing Director of the Pulitzer Center for Crisis Reporting.
 She has played a key role in the development of the Center's model and approach towards journalism initiatives and educational outreach.